 Heat the oven to 400 degrees F and then (and oh how I hate this part) peel the squash and cut it into 1/2 to 3/4 inch cubes.
 Feel free to cheat and use the pre-cut squash you can find in stores these days.
 You can really use any kind of squash that you have on hand as long as it is flavorful.
 I cut open an acorn squash and it was pale, pithy and bland -- yuck!
 That went into the compost pile.

-squash and onion with the olive oil and maple syrup.
+In a medium sized bowl toss the squash and onion with the olive oil and maple syrup.
 I use a grade B organic maple syrup, which has a nice flavor without being overpowering.
 Spread onto a rimmed baking sheet (good idea to put some parchment paper down first) into a single layer and sprinkle on a little salt and pepper.
 Roast, stirring occasionally, until the squash is just cooked through and it and the onions are browned -- approximately 20 minutes.
 You can do this step in advance if you'd like and then just microwave it before adding it to the salad.

 Toss the greens and frisee together in a large bowl with about 1/2 cup of the vinaigrette (recipe follows).
 Plate individual salads and add some of the still warm (not hot) squash and onion mixture.
 Drain the raisins and sprinkle some on each salad.
 Serve with garlic-parmesan croutons (recipe follows).